sunfounder/raphael-kit/docs/source/scratch/scratch_1.10_drumming_in_the_air.rst

 .. note::

-  You need to refer to :ref:`Camera Module Installation` to connect the camera module and enable the Raspberry Pi camera interface.
+  You need to refer to :ref:`Camera Module` to connect the camera module and enable the Raspberry Pi camera interface.

 Load the Code and See What Happens